modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 As an application of Heisenberg’s uncertainty principle to the condensation effect, we next quote the explanation given by Ketterle in his Nobel Lecture: *When atoms behave as waves: Bose-Einstein condensation and the atom laser.*

-When a gas of bosonic atoms is cooled below a critical temperature $T_c$, a large fraction of the atoms condenses in the lowest quantum state.
+"When a gas of bosonic atoms is cooled below a critical temperature $T_c$, a large fraction of the atoms condenses in the lowest quantum state.
 Atoms at temperature T and with mass m can be regarded as quantum-mechanical wavepackets that have a spatial extent on the order of a thermal de Broglie wavelength $λ_{dB}= (2πħ^2/mk_BT)^{1/2}$.
 The value of $λ_{dB}$ is the position uncertainty associated with the thermal momentum distribution and increases with decreasing temperature.
 When atoms are cooled to the point where $λ_{dB}$ is comparable to the interatomic separation, the atomic wavepackets “overlap” and the gas starts to become a “quantum soup” of indistinguishable particles.
 Bosonic atoms undergo a quantum-mechanical phase transition and form a Bose-Einstein condensate, a cloud of atoms all occupying the same quantum mechanical state at a precise temperature which, for an ideal gas, is related to the peak atomic density n by $n(λ_{dB})^3 = 2.612$.
-If the atoms are fermions, cooling gradually brings the gas closer to being a “Fermi sea” in which exactly one atom occupies each low-energy state.
+If the atoms are fermions, cooling gradually brings the gas closer to being a “Fermi sea” in which exactly one atom occupies each low-energy state".

-Note: *the reduced Planck constant or Dirac constant is* $ħ =h⁄((2π))$.
+Note: *the reduced Planck constant or Dirac constant is* $ħ =h⁄(2π)$.

-Next three Figures 12.5, 12.6 and 12.7 come from Ketterle´s Nobel Lecture,
+Next three Figures 12.5, 12.6 and 12.7 come from Ketterle´s Nobel Lecture *When Atoms Behave as Waves: Bose-Einstein Condensation and the Atom Laser*

 <p align="center">
 	<img src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-III/figs/chap-12-sect-1-fig6.JPG?raw=true" width=480 align=center>